Rural Route Contributor Guidelines 2019

 Things you need to know

-Theme – Each story must follow the theme of that month’s magazine (pages 3-4)
+Theme – Each story must follow the theme of that issue

-Photos – Send photos as separate files and include a cut line for each photo
+Photos – Send photos as separate files, include photo credit and caption

 (e.g. Jan.
 20 for March/April issue)